Go to Next Chapter -- Return to Contents/Index

 the trio saw other cats coming in and out of alleys, they agreed, after

 Sheldon’s suggestion, that this might be a safe place to stay.
-They had not seen any dogs going in.
-There were no monstrous automobiles
+They had not seen any dogs going

-inside to run them down.
-After
+automobiles inside to run them down.

-found an abandoned crate and settled uneasily inside.
+inside, they found an abandoned crate and settled uneasily inside.

 “Well,”